dnsimple/dnsimple-support/content/articles/multi-factor-authentication-enforcement.md

 <div class="section-steps" markdown="1">
 ##### To enable multi-factor authentication enforcement

-1. Log in to DNSimple with your user credentials.
 1. Go to your account settings by selecting the <label>Settings</label> or <label>Account Settings</label> link from the navigation.

     ![Settings menu](/files/account-settings-access.jpg)